axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 The domain name has been set to ``sapsailing.com`` so that the fully-qualified host names are ``sap-p1-1.sapsailing.com`` and ``sap-p1-2.sapsailing.com`` respectively.
 Using this domain name is helpful later when it comes to the shared security realm established with the central ``security-service.sapsailing.com`` replica set.

+### Tunnels

+On both laptops there is a script ``/usr/local/bin/tunnels`` which establishes SSH tunnels using the ``autossh`` tool.
+The ``autossh`` processes are forked into the background using the ``-f`` option.
+It seems important to then pass the port to use for sending heartbeats using the ``-M`` option.
+If this is omitted, according to my experience only one of several ``autossh`` processes survives.

+On sap-p1-1 two SSH connections are maintained, with the following port forwards:

+* tokyo-ssh.sapsailing.com: 10203-->10203; 5763-->rabbit-ap-northeast-1.sapsailing.com:5762; 15763-->rabbit-ap-northeast-1.sapsailing.com; 10201<--10201
+* sap-p1-2: 10202-->10202; 10201<--10201

+On sap-p1-2, the following SSH connections are maintained:

+- tokyo-ssh.sapsailing.com: 10203-->10203; 5763-->rabbit-ap-northeast-1.sapsailing.com:5762; 15763-->rabbit-ap-northeast-1.sapsailing.com; 10202<--10202

 ## AWS Setup

 Our primary AWS region for the event will be Tokyo (ap-northeast-1).
 There, we have reserved the elastic IP ``52.194.91.94`` to which we've mapped the Route53 hostname ``tokyo-ssh.sapsailing.com`` with a simple A-record.
 The host assigned to the IP/hostname is to be used as a "jump host" for SSH tunnels.